CloudLabs-MOC/CloudLabs-SEED/Network Security/MAC Layer and Attacks/MAC-Layer-and-Attacks.md

 ## 5 Task 3: MITM Attack on Netcat using ARP Cache Poisoning

-This task is similar to Task 2, except that Hosts A and B are communicating usingnetcat, instead of telnet.
-Host M wants to intercept their communication, so it can make changes to the data sent between A and B. You can use the following commands to establish anetcatTCP connection between A and B:
+This task is similar to Task 2, except that Hosts A and B are communicating using net cat, instead of telnet.
+Host M wants to intercept their communication, so it can make changes to the data sent between A and B. You can use the following commands to establish a net cat TCP connection between A and B:

 On Host B (server, IP address is 10.9.0.6), run the following:
 # nc -lp 9090